da21510/avl.github.io/people/engineering_level.md

 > **We wish to attract talent who believe performance should be rewarded (1) PROPORTIONALLY, and (2) MATERIALLY DIFFERENT from peers with a different performance.**

+> In our experience, there is less motivation to work hard if salaries were all roughly the same.

 <br>

 ## Are you hiring at both Intern and CTO level?